just

 dotenv-loadbooleanfalseLoad a .env file, if present.

-dotenv-pathstring-Load a .env file from a custom path, if present.
+dotenv-pathstring-Load a .env file from a custom path and error if not present.
 Overrides dotenv-filename.

 exportbooleanfalseExport all variables as environment variables.